 When your default thought patterns are a non-stop dress-rehearsal for disaster, you spend far more time fighting within yourself than you do addressing outside threats.

-- I devote an excessive amount of mental energy to refighting old battles and gaming out potential ones.
+- Devote an excessive amount of mental energy to refighting old battles and gaming out potential ones.

-- I bring dead conflicts back to life over and over again, even when there’s nothing more I can learn from them.
+- Bring dead conflicts back to life over and over again, even when there’s nothing more I can learn from them.

-- I extrapolate about possible future conflicts out of sheer habit.
+- Extrapolate about possible future conflicts out of sheer habit.

-- I have to be very careful that I don’t skew my worldview in the process.
+- Have to be very careful that I don’t skew my worldview in the process.

 But The Limbic System Isn’t Very Smart

 Because the hindbrain, while dependable in emergencies, isn’t very smart.
-So quite often my analytical, speculative musings about danger will fool it into thinking there’s an actual threat, and my body will start reacting to the crisis I’ve envisioned as if it were real: Elevated pulse, rapid breathing.
+Quite often, it’s my analytical, speculative musings about danger that fools itself into perceiving an actual threat.
+My body will start reacting to the imagined crisis as if it were real: Elevated pulse, rapid breathing.

-And unfortunately, the limbic system remembers physical stress responses whether they were warranted or not; it aggregates them and uses them to predict what might threaten us in the future.
-Which is probably why I wake up in the middle of the night as if I’m crouched in a foxhole on the Western Front: My mind and body are stuck in a feedback loop where hypothetical danger has been nurtured as an academic exercise and is now mistakenly treated as the real thing.
-Both instincts are trying their best to keep me safe, but they’re actually making things worse.
+And unfortunately, the limbic system remembers physical stress responses whether they were warranted or not.
+It aggregates them and uses them to predict future potential threats.
+Perhaps that is why I wake up in the middle of the night as if I’m crouched in a foxhole on the Western Front.
+My mind and body remain stuck in a feedback loop where hypothetical danger has been nurtured as an academic exercise.
+Hypothetical is mistakenly treated as the real thing.
+Both instincts try their best to keep me safe.
+But they actually make things worse.

 It’s something I’m working on—I’ve found that it gets better when I spar regularly—but I know I’m not alone in feeling caught in the middle between my “thinking” and “reacting” brains.
 It’s a common problem in the peculiar environment we now live in.